asterics/FABI/Documentation/MarkdownManual/Fabi User Manual.md

 ### Overwrite / update Bluetooth firmware

 Pressing this button will attempt to download the latest software (firmware) for the Bluetooth add-on module.
 This process can take a few minutes and is only possible if a Bluetooth module is connected to the FABI system.
 To the left of the button, the version number of the installed firmware and the most recent available version are displayed.
 ***Note:*** Here it can be determined whether a Bluetooth module is installed and correctly recognized.
+If "installed version" of the Bluetooth module is "unknown", this means that the module is not installed or not correctly recognized.
+If "installed version" is "unknown", while the Bluetooth module is connected to FABI, sometimes "Overwrite Firmware" can fix the problem.

 ### Reset to default configuration, key combinations